Electrostatic Machines

 removed, causing the accumulated charge at the third plate to rise its

-potential to about the potential of the second plate times the number
+potential to about the potential of the second plate times the number of

-of cycles [4].
+cycles [4].

-- Two Cavallo multipliers can be combined in Wilson's machine
+- Two Cavallo multipliers can be combined in Wilson's machine (1804), a curious machine that

-(1804), a curious machine that incorporates essentially the same idea
+incorporates essentially the same idea of the symmetrical rotating

-of the symmetrical rotating machines developed much later.
+machines developed much later.

 - One of the scientists that studied doublers was Erasmus Darwin.
+His "commonplace

 book" contains a sketch of a doubler,

-that appears also in [p14], that is probably the first drawing of these
+that appears also in [p14], that is probably

-devices.
-His book "Phytologia" contains a drawing of
+the first drawing of these devices.
+His book "Phytologia" contains a

-a "pendulum doubler", attributed to
+drawing of a "pendulum doubler",

-Bennet (see here).
+attributed to Bennet (see here).

 - The next development was of symmetrical influence machines, using